Karen J. Rooney, Ph.D.

 A DESCRIPTION OF LOCH NESS

-Loch Ness.
-The lake is about 24 miles long, about a mile wide
+The lake is about 24 miles long, about a mile wide and

-the Aldourie Castle.
-The presence of the castles adds a mystique
+and the Aldourie Castle.
+The presence of the castles adds

-to the area which increases interest in the area.
-However,
+a mystique to the area which increases interest in the

-the main attraction of Loch Ness is the reported presence
+area.
+However, the main attraction of Loch Ness is the

 "NESSIE"

-is similar to a dinosaur known as the plesiosaurus.
-Scientists
+to a dinosaur known as the plesiosaurus.
+Scientists think

-think that Nessie is a plesiosaurus who has survived since
+that Nessie is a plesiosaurus who has survived since prehistoric

 Insert Figure 1 about here